There are plenty of great hikes accessible by Adelaide Metro bus and train.

 - Adelaide Metro bus, from Bus Stop 25 Ayliffes Road, St Marys.

 - Adelaide Metro train, from Eden Hills Railway Station on the Adelaide to Belair train line, to the south-east section of the park (the upper sections of the Seaview Loop and the Grey Box Loop ) via Ellis Avenue and Boundary Track

 10km, 4 hours

-A circuit bushwalk through Cleland Conservation Park, through stringbark forest, some steep climbs with gentler sections.
+A circuit bushwalk through Cleland National Park, through stringbark forest, some steep climbs with gentler sections.
 Hike past Keirs Ruin, an old farm house abandoned in the 1900s.